The Dominance and Monopolies Review: Argentina

 Defining what relevant markets are according to this analysis is no easy task.
 In most scenarios, the antitrust authorities may deem it necessary to perform a specific economic analysis on the products involved and the geographical areas in which such products are offered.

-As previously mentioned, there is no specific prohibition in the new Antitrust Law for having a position of dominance, just for the abuse of it.
+As previously mentioned, there is no specific prohibition in the new Antitrust Law on having a position of dominance, just for the abuse of it.
 Therefore, companies that have a dominant position should avoid participating in what may be considered as abusive conduct.
 Such conduct may include, but is not limited to:

 - refusing to accept orders without objective reasons that justify such refusals;